SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 echo "Argument: $1"
 ```

-Running this script with a single argument like `./functions.sh Linux` will print the message `Hello, Unix!` and the value of the argument `Linux`.
+Running this script with a single argument like `./functions.sh Linux` will print the message `Hello, Unix!` and the value of the argument, `Linux`.

 By default, `bash` functions return the exit status of the last command executed in the function.
 You can also explicitly return a value from a function using the `return` keyword.
 Let us modify the `functions.sh` script to return a value